rockt/SETH/index.md

 # Rebuilding the database used for SNP normalization
 **WARNING:** We provide a stand-alone (embedded) [Derby database](https://docs.google.com/file/d/0B9uTfq0OyHAsdDNMQzNxWDRhZVE/edit?usp=sharing).
-The following steps are only needed if you want to build the database for normalization from scratch.
+The following steps are only needed if you want to build the database from scratch.
+This database is **only** required for normalization to either dbSNP or UniProt...

-Data is stored in a local mySQL database, but any other database can be used.
+The import script is tailored towards a mySQL database, but theoretically any other database can be used.
 However, in this case you have to adopt the following description to your database type.
 We would be happy to get feedback about using SETH with other databases.

+## Set up the database with all necessary tables
+	CREATE DATABASE dbSNP137 CHARACTER SET latin1;
+	mysql <dbName> -h <hostname> -u <username> -p<password> data/table.sql

-## Download the necessary dbSNP files (we used dbSNP version 137)
+## Download the necessary files

-### Download XML dump from dbSNP
+### Download a XML dump from dbSNP
 	wget ftp://ftp.ncbi.nih.gov/snp/organisms/human_9606/XML/ds\*.gz

-### Download gene2pubmed links from Entrez gene
+### Download gene2pubmed links from NCBI-Entrez gene
 	wget ftp://ftp.ncbi.nih.gov/gene/DATA/gene2pubmed.gz
 	gunzip gene2pubmed.gz

-### Download UniProt
+### Download UniProt-KB
 	wget ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete/uniprot_sprot.xml.gz

-### Download UniProt mapping
+### Download UniProt to Entrez gene mapping
 	wget ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/idmapping/idmapping.dat.gz

-## Set up the database with the tables "b134_SNPContigLocusId_37_2", ...,  and "genes"
-	CREATE DATABASE dbSNP137 CHARACTER SET latin1;
-	mysql <dbName> -h <hostname> -u <username> -p<password> data/table.sql

 ## Import the data files needed for normalization